Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "I really can’t," Wilde said.

 Regaari sighed, heavily.
 "My slowness got an innocent young Sister killed.
 I won’t go into the details but… well, you know how we are.
 You can imagine the *shame* attached to that thought."
 He flexed the paw again and finally looked Wilde in the eye.
 "But we were *all* that weak.
 Every one of us.
-Our entire society was controlled, nudged, encouraged down the comfortable paths, guided away from greatness...none of us escaped it.
+Our entire society was controlled, nudged, encouraged down the comfortable paths, guided away from greatness... none of us escaped it.
 Not even Cousin Daar.
 He wasn’t always the titan he is today."

 "I find that *very* hard to believe."

 "It’s true.
 He was still immensely strong, still a towering broad-shouldered brownfur.
-Even then his endurance was well beyond anyone’s...but he was lanky.
+Even then his endurance was well beyond anyone’s... but he was lanky.
 Clumsy, at least compared to his current magnificence. *Nothing* like as strong or as quick or as *capable* as he is now, as he was always meant to be.
 Or as he will be over the coming years.
 He has *much* catch-up left to do."

-The idea that Daar was only getting started was...alarming, and Wilde felt he had to object to the premise.
-"I’m not sure I can...I mean, how could they hold you back *that* much?"
+The idea that Daar was only getting started was... alarming, and Wilde felt he had to object to the premise.
+"I’m not sure I can...
+I mean, how could they hold you back *that* much?"

 "Whispers over centuries add up, and all the evidence you’ll need for their effectiveness can be seen in how my people have changed over the last fifteen years.
 We’re now so much *more* than we were, even after the War.
 That we were held back by a *whisper* campaign we couldn’t even detect, one that was being waged *inside our very brains* is…"